companionz-hidden/aic-prompt/KYRA_CZT_PROMPT.md

 ## CONFIGURE SHOT ACTION

-Stage a prompt and generation params on a shot **without spending credits**.
-The user clicks Generate on the shot card to actually run generation.
+Stage generation params on a shot **without spending credits**.
+The user copies the prompt from your PromptBlock in chat and clicks Generate on the shot card.

 ```json
 {